Background pattern

 1. What is Riptanax and what is it used for

-Riptanax is an anti-migraine medication that belongs to a class of compounds known as selective serotonin receptor agonists.
-It is believed that Riptanax reduces the inflammatory response associated with migraines by binding to the serotonin receptors of the cerebral (cranial) blood vessels, causing vasoconstriction.
+Riptanax is an antimigraine medicine that belongs to a class of compounds known as selective serotonin receptor agonists.
+It is thought that Riptanax reduces the inflammatory response associated with migraines by binding to serotonin receptors in cerebral blood vessels (cranial), causing vasoconstriction.

-Riptanax is used to relieve headaches associated with migraine attacks with or without aura.
+Riptanax is used to relieve headache pain associated with migraine attacks with or without aura.

-2. What you need to know before starting to take Riptanax
+2. What you need to know before you take Riptanax

 Do not take Riptanax

-• if you are allergic to almotriptan or any of the other components of this medication (listed in section 6)
+• if you are allergic to almotriptan or any of the other ingredients of this medicine (listed in section 6)

-• if you have or have had any condition that limits blood flow to the heart, such as:
+• if you have or have ever had any disease that limits blood flow to the heart, such as:

 • chest pain or discomfort that occurs normally after physical activity or stress